 Paradigms of automatic image classification can be broadly divided into DL and SL.
 DL often requires more difficult training and a large training set, but it has the advantage of being non-parametric.
-It is often achieves more accurate than SL.
+It is often more accurate than SL.
 SL requires fewer training samples and is normally less prone to overfitting.
 However, image features from each image can be computationally expensive, and the resulting machine learning model is not always as accurate as models based on deep learning.
-In this research, we attempted both DL and SL to compare the two approaches to automatically detecting damaged power line insulators.
+In this research, we attempted both DL and SL to compare the two approaches in automatically detecting damaged power line insulators.
+4 Ademola Okerinde, Lior Shamir, William Hsu, and Tom Theis

-3.1 SHALLOW LEARNING
+3.1 Shallow Learning Approach

-For shallow learning, we tested the Udat shallow learning image analysis tool [28], which implements the Wndchrm method [22, 30].
+For shallow learning, we tested the Udat shallow learning image analysis tool [28], which implements the Wndchrm method [30, 22].
 Udat works by first extracting a large set of 2841 numerical image content descriptors from raw pixels and transforming the raw pixels [27].
 The numerical image content descriptors are shape, edges, textures, polynomial approximation, statistical distribution of pixel values, and others for a comprehensive numerical representation of the image [29].
-Detailed information about the Wndchrm algorithm can be found in [22, 27, 29, 30].
+Detailed information about the Wndchrm algorithm can be found in [30, 22, 27, 29].